-The Commission comprises a Chairperson and six members, all of whom were appointed by the Minister for Public Expenditure and Reform, Mr Paschal Donohoe TD
+The Commission comprises a Chairperson and seven members, all of whom were appointed by the Minister for Public Expenditure and Reform, Mr Paschal Donohoe TD

 Mr Kevin Duffy (Chair) began his career as a bricklayer, and was an official of the Bricklayers’ Union for 15 years.
 In 1987, he joined the Irish Congress of Trade Unions as Assistant General Secretary in charge of industrial relations.
 Mr Duffy – who is a qualified barrister – retired from the Labour Court in June 2016, having been appointed as Deputy Chairman in 1997, and serving as Chairman since 2003.
 Mr Duffy is currently an adjunct professor at the law department of NUI Maynooth.

 Ms Marian Corcoran is an experienced business leader, director and executive coach.
 She has over 28 years of experience working in both the private and public sector in Ireland and internationally.
 Marian serves on the board of the IDA and is an executive coach with Praesta Ireland where she works with senior leaders and their teams.
 Prior to joining Praesta, Ms Corcoran held a number of senior leadership positions in Accenture.
 During her career with Accenture, she worked with clients across multiple sectors in the US, Europe, UK and Ireland to deliver transformational organisational, business and technology change.